matrixorigin/matrixorigin.io/docs/MatrixOne/Test/performance-testing/TPCC-test-with-matrixone.md

 ### 1. Configure the *props.mo* file

-After the mo-tpch repository is cloned, open the *mo-tpcc* directory, and modify the configuration items of the *props.mo* file.
+After the mo-tpcc repository is cloned, open the *mo-tpcc* directory, and modify the configuration items of the *props.mo* file.
 The number of warehouses can be configurable by the `warehouse=XX` row in this file.

 ```